 For some in the points and miles world or even those who care about their credit score, there’s something special about getting a perfect credit score.
-Now, having a perfect credit score doesn’t get you anything.
+Of course, having a perfect credit score doesn’t get you anything.
 I’m sure that there are those who would argue that if you have a perfect score then you’re leaving plenty of opportunities on the table.

-Having a perfect score doesn’t open any doors for offers that a good or great score doesn’t provide.
+Having a perfect score doesn’t open any additional doors for offers that a good or great score doesn’t provide.
 You’ll still be approved, or denied, for credit based on the criteria each bank applies to new requests.

 So I never really paid that much attention to our scores, just a causal check every month or so to make sure something funky isn’t going on.

 Imagine my surprise when I saw this.